-When I moved to Bali at the end of January, I really wanted to stay in one place and find a quiet daily routine, so I rented a villa in Ubud and spend the first five weeks there.
+When I moved to Bali at the end of January, I really wanted to stay in one place and find a quiet daily routine, so I rented a villa in Ubud and spent the first five weeks there.
 When my mum came over for a week in March, I had the chance to travel outside Ubud and see more of Bali.
 We stayed at Bloo Lagoon Village in Padangbai for three days and it was the perfect base to discover Bali’s east coast.

 Bloo Lagoon Village